casper-network/ceps/text/0003-hash-indexed-object-store.md

 Combined with pack files, a snapshot or *checkpoint* of a node is just a specific Block plus all of its dependencies in a single file.

-### WASM deduplication
+### Wasm deduplication

-A good thing to factor out from Deploys is the WASM code blobs.
+A good thing to factor out from Deploys is the Wasm code blobs.
 We might also do away with DeployHeaders entirely if the biggest part of the Deploy is now given by reference instead of by value.

-With some changes to the deploy format or smart contract tooling, it may be possible to reference multiple WASM blobs in a single deploy; in a good design, an installed WASM blob would be found under the same hash in both the deploy and the global state.
+With some changes to the deploy format or smart contract tooling, it may be possible to reference multiple Wasm blobs in a single deploy; in a good design, an installed Wasm blob would be found under the same hash in both the deploy and the global state.

 External storage for a node could be added, e.g. if node operators want to reduce disk pressure, the node could support offloading of objects to a store like [S3](https://aws.amazon.com/s3/), [Google Storage](https://cloud.google.com/storage) or [minio](https://min.io/).
 This essentially gives the node operators heaps of possibilities to scale out their infrastructure, without tying the chain to any of these providers --- these are all optional optimizations.